-The casting is performed at a location close to where the reefs are going to be placed.
-The process includes mixing your loved one’s remains into an environmentally safe concrete reef mixture to create their Memorial Reef.
+- The casting is performed at a location close to where the reefs are going to be placed.
+The process includes mixing your loved one’s remains into an environmentally safe concrete reef mixture to create their Eternal Reef.

-The remains are mixed into concrete and the mixture is placed in a mold to create what we call a PEARL.
+- The remains are mixed with concrete and then placed into a mold to create what we call a PEARL.
 The Pearl is put aside to cure overnight while a fresh layer of concrete is added to the top of the reef.

-Families can then personalize the top of the reef with handprints and written messages in the damp concrete.
-We provide lots of seashells to be included and small personal mementoes that are not harmful to the environment can be added.
+- Families can then personalize the top of the reef with hand prints and written messages in the damp concrete.
+We provide seashells and small personal mementos that are not harmful to the environment can be added.

-The casting is an outdoor construction process so please dress appropriately, and for your safety do not wear open toe shoes, sandals or heels.
+- The casting is an outdoor construction process so please dress appropriately.
+For your safety, do not wear open-toed shoes, sandals or heels.

-For family and friends that cannot attend the casting or who do not feel comfortable participating, Eternal Reefs staff will perform all aspects of the Memorial Reef casting.
+- For family and friends that are unable to attend the casting or do not feel comfortable participating, Eternal Reefs staff will perform all aspects of the Eternal Reef casting.

 The second day families are free to enjoy the community while the Eternal Reefs staff sets the PEARL in place and finish preparing the Eternal Reefs for the viewing.

-The day before the scheduled Memorial Reef dedication, family and friends are invited to view their loved one’s Eternal Reef.
-The viewing is an opportunity to see and touch the Memorial Reef, take photos, make rubbings of the bronze plaque and write final goodbyes and tributes on the outside and inside the memorials.
+The day before the scheduled Eternal Reef dedication, family and friends are invited to view their loved one’s Eternal Reef.
+The viewing is an opportunity to see and touch the Eternal Reef, take photos, make rubbings of the bronze plaque and write final goodbyes and tributes on the outside and inside the memorials.